dwu185/teaching/generator.md

 }
 const generatorObj = generatorFunction();
 ```
-- With reference to the generator object:
+- The generator object:
     - Can control the execution of its generator function
-    - Can pass input in or receive output from its generator function
+    - Can pass input into or receive output from its generator function
 - Three APIs to control execution
     - `generatorObj.next(val)`
     - `generatorObj.return(val)`